 It’s time to take stock of our lives up to this point and make a searching, fearless list of the places we’ve fallen short.
 We use the word shortcomings; we could also use the words sins or failures.
 Yes, this is going to be a challenge.
 But the benefits far outweigh the discomfort or hurt.
 That’s a promise.

 But how do we know what to include in our inventories?

 Early in the history of the Twelve Step programs, people in recovery began their inventories by looking at how they measured up to the “four absolutes”: honesty, purity, unselfishness, and love.
 These are positive absolutes, but they are absolutes that everyone fails to meet.
 So our inventories will include our failures to be honest, our failures to be sexually and morally pure, our failures to be unselfish, and our failures to love.

-In Luke 16:10, Jesus tells his disciples, “If you are faithful in little things, you will be faithful in large ones.
+, Jesus tells his disciples, “If you are faithful in little things, you will be faithful in large ones.
 But if you are dishonest in little things, you won’t be honest with greater responsibilities.”
 Sometimes we shade the truth.
 Other times, we’re just plain dishonest.
 When we are overwhelmed by our problems, we lie not only to others, but also to ourselves.

 Get a notebook.
 Write “Honesty” at the top of the page.
 Think back over your life and write down all the lies and dishonest things you’ve done that you can remember.
 Be fearless!
 Write it all down.
 Include names if that helps.
 You don’t have to remember everything—just get started.

 , Jesus says, “It’s not what goes into your body that defiles you; you are defiled by what comes from your heart.”
 His disciples didn’t understand, so Jesus explained his words.
 “Can’t you see that the food you put into your body cannot defile you?
 Food doesn’t go into your heart, but only passes through the stomach and then goes into the sewer” (Mark 7:18-19